Completing a tree work application

 - Notification of Proposed Works to Trees in Conservation Areas (CA) Town and Country Planning Act 1990

-If you submit your form electronically (from the Planning Portal, or by email or fax) the LPA will take it that you have agreed that they may communicate with you in the same manner.
+If you submit your form electronically (from the Planning Portal or by email) the LPA will take it that you have agreed that they may communicate with you in the same manner.
 This may include the issuing of their decision.
 You may cancel this agreement by writing to the LPA and asking them to stop communicating with you electronically.

 Questions 1 and 2.
 Applicant’s and agent’s names and addresses